 Ms. Harper came to ClearWater Academy with ten years experience in the Fayette County School System.
 The first seven years she spent as a Front Office/Clinic paraprofessional.
 The last three years she was a paraprofessional in a Kindergarten classroom.
 She was involved with the PTO and the Fayette County High School Band Boosters while her three wonderful children attended school.
 She received an Associate Degree in Marketing and Management from Lake Superior College in Duluth, Minnesota.
 Along with volunteering for the Special Olympics and Cancer Treatment Centers of America, Christine enjoys bowling and watching comedy.
 Christine loves the rewarding experience of being a part of helping students at ClearWater Academy develop their strengths.

 Mrs. Nicholson graduated from Gordon State College with a Bachelor of Science in Early Childhood Education and Special Education.
-She is certified to teach on an Elementary Level for Preschool through Fifth Grade in a General Education and Special Education Classroom.
-Mrs. Nicholson has been a part of the ClearWater family since 2020, and before that she worked as a Paraprofessional in First Grade and Fifth Grade for the Fayette County School System.
-She had the opportunity to work with a variety of students with learning differences.
-Her goal as a teacher is to help the students feel included, independent, safe, and loved when they come to school.
+She is certified to teach on an Elementary Pk-5 in a General Education and Special Education Classroom.
+Mrs. Nicholson has been a part of the ClearWater family since 2020, and before that she worked as a Paraprofessional in 1st Grade and 5th Grade for the Fayette County School System where she had the opportunity to work with a variety of students with learning differences.
+She and her husband, Taylor, live in Tyrone and love serving at Flat Creek Baptist Church in the music ministry.
+Her goal, as a teacher, is to help the students feel included, independent, safe, and loved when they come to school.
 She plans to utilize her experience and education, as well as incorporate new techniques, to help further each student’s educational career and help them build confidence with their learning.
 Mrs. Nicholson is from Fayette County and is very excited about giving back by teaching in the beautiful community in which she grew up.
-She is ecstatic to be a part of ClearWater Academy and to continue growing as a teacher.
+She is elated to be a part of ClearWater Academy and to continue growing as a teacher.

 Mrs. Henkel holds a B.A. in Criminal Justice and a Masters in Curriculum and Instruction with a Concentration in Special Education.
 Through her work at the sheriff’s office, she has worked collaboratively with teachers in both the elementary and high school levels since 2011.
 She worked hand in hand with the special needs teachers and students.
 This is where she found her passion for teaching and serving students with learning differences.
 She is the wife of a sheriff officer; the mom of two young daughters named Ryann and Heidi, and has previously worked in law enforcement.
 She is very excited to be a member of the CWA family.